CalyxOS/calyxos.org/pages/install/devices/husky/linux.md

 Now you are ready to install.
 Ensure that both the CalyxOS image and device-flasher are in the same directory.

-Step 1.
-Connect the USB cable between the computer and the Android device.

-Step 2.
-Run device-flasher
+Run device-flasher per the below instructions and then follow the steps shown on the computer screen.

 {% include install/linux_run.md %}